House price growth slumps, becoming 'buyers market', ASB chief economist says

 The Reserve Bank indicated no OCR changes though to early to mid-2020, with economists also not expecting a change until then.

-While the majority of respondents continue to expect higher interest rates, that had fallen from 37% the previous quarter to 33%.
+While the majority of respondents continue to expect higher interest rates, that had fallen from 37 per cent the previous quarter to 33 per cent.

-"The 7% who expect mortgage rates to fall in the next 12-months was the highest number in two years,'' Tuffley said.
+"The 7 per cent who expect mortgage rates to fall in the next 12-months was the highest number in two years,'' Tuffley said.

 Since August, bank mortgage interest rates had fallen across most fixed terms.